kevin-wynn-cloud/kevin-wynn-cloud/README.md

 ### About Me

-I'm a sunny and empathetic individual, with my family (including my spouse and dogs) serving as my core sources of inspiration.
+I'm a sunny and empathetic individual, with my family (including my dogs) serving as driving sources of inspiration.
 I have devoted several years to studying and applying cloud technologies and am eagerly looking forward to specializing in the industry.

 ### GitHub Goal